bmc/pwguard/README.md

 I use this application myself, to store my own web (and other) passwords.
 Thus, I have an incentive to ensure that it works and is relatively secure.
-_However_, if you use this application and your passwords are compromised as a result, _I will not be held liable_.
-If you use this application, you automatically agree to indemnify and hold harmless me, and my company, from and against any damage, injury, loss, claim, or liability incurred as a result of using this application, even if such damages arise from bugs in the code.
+_However_, if you use this application and your passwords are compromised as a result, _neither I nor my company will be held liable_.
+If you use this application, you automatically agree to indemnify and hold harmless ArdenTex, Inc., and me, personally, from and against any damage, injury, loss, claim, or liability incurred as a result of using this application, even if such damages arise from bugs in the code.

 I have done my best to ensure that the application is safe and secure, but you use it at your own risk.